MarcusGrum/AI-CPS/README.md

 ### Research and Application Center Industry 4.0

-For instance, you can base an entire cyber-physical production system, such as the Research and Application Center Industry 4.0 (RACI), on the basis of AI-CPS.
+For instance, you can include AI-CPS in a cyber-physical production system, such as the Research and Application Center Industry 4.0 (RACI).

 <img src="./documentation/UMLsequenceDiagram.png" height="600" />